concord-consortium/collaborative-learning/docs/annotations.md

 All tiles have a `tile-registration.ts` file, where certain basic information about the tile is defined.

 #### `updateObjectReferenceWithNewSharedModelIds`
 When tiles are copied (either with the duplicate button or by dragging them from one document to another--these cases are handled in `document-content.ts`), the tile's object ids are generally not updated.
 The current exception to this rule is that `SharedDataSets` update their `caseIds` and `attributeIds`.
 For tiles with annotations that connect to objects related to datasets (such as table cells or xy plot dots), these ids need to be updated when the tile is copied. `updateObjectReferenceWithNewSharedModelIds` takes care of this requirement.
-The function takes...
+The function takes three parameters:
+- `object` is a `ClueObject` (see above).
+This is the object that is being updated, and its `objectId` should be mutated appropriately by the function.
+- `sharedDataSetEntries` is a list of `PartialSharedModelEntries` which are connected to the tile being copied.
+- `updatedSharedModelMap` is a dictionary where keys are original shared model ids and values are `UpdatedSharedDataSetIds`, which contain an `attributeIdMap` and `caseIdMap` that can be used to translate old attribute and case ids to new ones.
+This function to update `object.objectId` with new attribute and case ids, and also return the updated `objectId`.
+_REMEMBER:_ This function is only necessary to define for tiles with object ids that get updated when tiles are copied.
+Currently, that's only an issue for tiles with object ids that come from shared data sets, because other tile internal ids do not get updated when a tile is duplicated.

 ## Implementation Details
 _TO BE ADDED_